eric-s-raymond/aicodeguide/README.md

 you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fluf, in an accessible form.

-- **If you're a coder/dev/SWE/MLE who already know how to code but is not using AI code assistants yet**, this guide is for you: it presents the most recent tools and good practices to make the most of them to help on your daily jobs.
-Either having AI as your copilot or being the copilot for a AI agent.
+- **If you're a coder but is not using AI code assistants yet**, this guide is for you: it presents the most recent tools and good practices to make the most of them to help on your daily jobs.
+Either having AI as your copilot or being the copilot for an AI agent.

 - **If you never coded before but you're interested in this new "vibe coding" thing to build your own SaaS and other software products**, this guide is